cfpb/design-system/docs/components/featured-content-modules.md

           image to the center of the available space so that the focal point of the visual remains in view at all screen sizes.
         variation_name: Centered visual
-    variation_group_name: Image variations
+    variation_group_name: Variations
     variation_group_description: >-
+      The modifiers below describe how to change how the image or video is anchored, which affects what portion of the image is visible at different desktop breakpoints.

-      The featured content module image or video is anchored left by default.
+      The featured content module image or video is anchored left by default, but there are cases in which right or center anchoring is preferred.
-      There may in some cases be a need to anchor the image or video either right or center.
 For example, video should typically be centered.

-      The modifiers below describe how to change how the image or video is anchored, which affects what portion of the image is visible at different desktop breakpoints.
 use_cases: >-
   Use a featured content module (FCM) when you want to highlight something that’s: